EricAgyemang/ML-Project/README.md

 # Maching Learning Project (ML)
-# Logistic Regression Classifier Implementation with Python
+# 1. Logistic Regression Classifier Implementation with Python
+# 2. ML-Based Customer Policy Renewal Through the Phone call

 # 1. Introduction to Logistic Regression
 When data scientists may come across a new classification problem, the first algorithm that may come across their mind is Logistic Regression.
 It is a supervised